LKing12/FocusOverlay/README.md

 ## Notes

 * If you would like to *fully* support older browsers such as IE9-10 then `inactiveOnClick` must be set to `true`.
-Since these older browsers do not support the CSS `pointer-events: none` people would not be able to click under the focus box with it being always active.
+Since these older browsers do not support the CSS `pointer-events: none` people would not be able to click elements under the focus box with it being always active.

+* `watchTransitionEnd` is disabled by default on browsers that doesn't support the `transitionEnd` event (IE9).

 #### Todo